Midway Arena: History

 In 2020, the City of San Diego proposed redeveloping the Midway-area sports arena site, a 49 acre parcel.
 Four developers submitted bids and two were chosen to continue the process, with the winning bid belonging to Brookfield Properties.
-Plans were halted 10 months later when a state agency claimed the city was not in a position to dispose of the land and had not complied to state regulations.
+Plans were halted 10 months later when a state agency claimed the city was not in a position to dispose of the land and had not complied with state regulations.

 San Diego restarted the application process in 2021 in accordance with state regulations.
 Seven applications were received, with five chosen to continue the application process, then further narrowed down to three.
 In 2022, the city chose the development team Midway Rising to redevelop the site.
-Midway Rising has a two-year window with San Diego to come to terms with the city; however, the mayor has the ability extend the agreement for two one-year terms.
-Both parties can also walk away from the deal at any time.
+Midway Rising had a two-year window with San Diego to come to terms with the city; however, the mayor was also able to extend the agreement for two one-year terms.
+Both parties could also walk away from the deal at any time.

 On June 12, 2023, businessman Stan Kroenke, owner of multiple teams of the major professional sports leagues, joined Midway Rising as its majority investor.